precice-forschungsprojekt/precice-generate/schemas/README.md

 - `to-patch`: Target Interface Surface
   - The physical boundary or interface region on the target participant's mesh where data will be applied.
   - Must correspond to a defined boundary condition in the target solver.
+- `coupling-type`: Optional string to specify a custom coupling type, if not matching any of the predefined types (fsi, f2s, cht)
+  - `custom`: Custom coupling type.
+Only use this if you are sure what you are doing.
+This will then only exactly do what you provided and not look for matches with often used relations.
 > [!NOTE]
 > `from-patch` and `to-patch` are only relevant for generating `adapter-config.json` files.